Slow Cooker Taco Soup (w/ Ground Beef)

 Tips: It’s totally up to you if you want to cook it on the high or low slow cooker setting!
 I’ve included directions for both below to keep your options open on busy weeks.

-Ingredients & Substitution Suggestions
+Ingredient Notes & Substitution Suggestions

-Ground beef: I used lean grass-fed, ground beef for this recipe but you could use regular ground beef too.
+Ground beef: I used lean ground beef for this recipe but you could use regular ground beef too.
 Be sure to drain off the excess grease before adding to your slow cooker for the best results.

 Canned beans: I used a combination of black beans and pinto beans.
 But you could use any combination you like.
 For example, all black beans or all pinto beans.